 - Strive to expedite investigations in response to alleged student misconduct and communicate findings and determinations to parents/guardians.

 1.18 LONGITUDINAL DATA SYSTEMS

 The Illinois Association of School Boards shall support legislation allowing local districts to enter into the necessary student data sharing agreements to build, maintain, and utilize local longitudinal data systems in order to improve their student outcomes including college and career success.
+(Adopted 2014)

 The Illinois Association of School Boards shall urge the Governor and General Assembly of Illinois to establish education as the number one priority of state government, to increase funding of education to such levels as would be necessary to implement the constitutional requirement that the state have primary responsibility for financing the system of public education, including full funding of the Evidence-Based Funding formula.
 (Portions Adopted 1973, 1977, and 1986; Amended 1988, 2020; Reaffirmed 2000, 2004, 2006, 2012, 2014)

 2.02 FUNDING SOURCES

 The Illinois Association of School Boards shall support the enactment of additional sources of state revenue if, after thorough examination of state funding priorities, it is determined that such additional taxes are necessary.
 (Adopted 1975; Reaffirmed 1987, 2014; Amended 1988)